LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 .. image:: divgeo_ITER_37.png
    :align: center

 Mark the two outermost lines.
 Do the same on the other side.
-All in all you should have 32 elements marked.
+All you should have 32 elements marked.

 .. image:: divgeo_ITER_38.png